lidofinance/docs/docs/guides/stETH & wstETH Integration Paper.md

 Lido makes the stETH token balance track a balance of corresponding balance of beacon chain ether.
 A user’s balance of stETH tokens corresponds 1 to 1 to an amount of ether a user could receive if withdrawals were enabled and instant.

-The DAO selects node operators, which also validate transactions on the beacon chain and adds their addresses to the `NodeOperatorsRegistry` contract.
-Authorized node operators have to generate a set of keys for the validation and also provide them with the smart contract.
-As ether is received from users, it is distributed in chunks of 32 Ether between all active node operators.
-The staking pool contract contains a list of node operators, their keys, and the logic for distributing rewards between them.

 #

 <img width="1125" src="https://github.com/OffcierCia/stETH-wstETH-Integration-paper/blob/main/02.png?raw=true" />